 Someone will call me to ask if I can help them set up their new computer.
-Unfortunately, they will have already started setting it up– and then they decide they need a bit of assistance with email and data transfer.
+Unfortunately, they will have already started setting it up– and then realise they need a bit of assistance with email, data transfer, and etc.

-If they’d rung me first, before purchasing, many times I would have advised them to: “get something else” other than the one they were considering.
+If they’d rung me, before purchasing, many times I would have advised them to “get something else” rather than the computer they were considering.
 The reason?

 (The best choice is almost never

 the one on sale!)